luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 {: .success}
 **Recommendation:** Developers need to ensure that each group (or field) element has a single / unique / canonical serialized representation into bytes **and** that deserialization **only** accepts this canonical representation.
-Recently, Ristretto255[^ristretto] is a popular elliptic curve group that offers canonical (de)serialization.
+Ristretto255[^ristretto] is a recently-proposed elliptic curve group that offers canonical (de)serialization.

 ### Pitfall #3: Using non-prime order groups